lanl/hippynn/docs/source/examples/hyperopt.rst

 Relative import
 """""""""""""""

-If you save the training function into a separated file and import it into the Ray script, one line has to be added before the trials start,
+If you save the training function into a separate file and import it into the Ray script, one line has to be added before the trials start,

 .. code-block:: python